 A lifetime of use can cause a variety of cosmetic issues to a senior’s teeth, such as stained or darkened teeth, chipped teeth, gum disease, and loose teeth.
 Gum disease, which can be caused by the use of tobacco products, poor dental hygiene, ill-fitting bridges and dentures, poor diet, and several types of disease, is more likely to develop in seniors than younger individuals, and can lead to the loss of teeth and an uneven jawbone.
 Certain medical conditions, such as arthritis in the hands and recovering from stroke, can make brushing and flossing difficult for seniors, and helps contribute to the higher percentage of seniors with gum disease.

 Dental Habits for Seniors

 Brushing and flossing daily remains just as important to your oral health when you’re 80 as it did when you were 8, and will always remain a necessity for enjoying strong teeth and healthy gums.
 Regular checkups and cleanings become even more important for seniors.
 Scheduling an appointment with Dr. Walker will give her an opportunity to examine your bite; check for any swelling of the lymph nodes or salivary glands; examine any sores, moles, or discoloration of the gums; and perform an oral cancer screening if necessary.
-Checkups will also give you the opportunity to address any issues you might be experience with dentist in Milwaukie Oregon Dr. Walker, and ask her any questions you might have about your oral health as well.
+Checkups will also give you the opportunity to address any issues you might be experience with Dr. Walker, and ask her any questions you might have about your oral health as well.